ReactiveMatter/reactivematter.github.io/tunnel-cms.md

 The layout files from `tunnel/layout` folder are used to render html content.
 The layout can be set in YAML front matter in `layout` property. `default.php` is used when no layout is set.

+All properties set in the `config.php` are available in layout files.
+All properties set in YAML front matter of the page being rendered are available in `$page` variable.

+`$page['title']` contains the title of the page.
 The `title` property can be set for the page title.
 If not set, the first heading in the markdown file is set as title.

+`$page['content']` contains the HTML obtained after parsing the page's markdown content.

 If a layout requires the list of all parsed files, the function `get_all_pages()` can be called to get and array of pages.
 Each element will have properties (YAML front matter) set for that page.